Satisfactory Academic Progress Standards

 GPA and pace is evaluated for all students after the end of the spring semester.
 Students are notified by email if they become SAP ineligible after the spring semester.
 Duration is evaluated at the end of each semester.
 Students are also evaluated each semester to see if they can become eligible based on GPA and/or pace and are notified by email if they become eligible.
 Students who are on SAP probation are reviewed at the end of each semester to ensure probation requirements are met.

-Students’ academic records are reviewed in January, May, and August to determine compliance with the SAP Standards.
-Students who lose financial aid eligibility due to not meeting SAP requirements may:
+Students who lose financial aid eligibility due to not meeting SAP requirements may regain eligibility by:

-- earn the necessary GPA or semester hours to meet the minimum requirements while not receiving federal financial aid or
+- earning the necessary GPA or semester hours to meet the minimum requirements while not receiving federal financial aid or

 Minimum Grade-Point Average (GPA)